RealismusModding/FS17_seasons/README.md

 ## Mod conflicts
 - Giants' Crop Destruction
   - Use the one in our own cropDestruction repository until we heard from Giants if we can upload it
+- Any mod that manipulates the weather, e.g. Multi overlay hud
+- Any mod that manipulates growth

 ## Contributing
 You are free to contribute any code.
 But by doing this you transfer your copyright to the Realismus